14 Home Remedies for Bloating: Natural Ways to Relieve Gas & Support Digestion Safely Skip to content

 Fermented foods are sometimes used to support digestion.

 A balanced gut environment may help digestion function more smoothly, reducing gas buildup in some people.
+Including moderate amounts of probiotic-rich foods may support gut balance when tolerated.

 • Use in small amounts